Josh-Joseph/tsc-2019/README.md

 # tsc-2019

-This repository is for an agent we presented at [The Science of Consciousness](https://www.tsc2019-interlaken.ch) conference.
+This repository is for an agent we presented at [The 2019 Science of Consciousness conference](https://www.tsc2019-interlaken.ch).
 The slides from the presentation are [here](docs/TSC-2019_slides.pdf).

 The DQN agent, model, and training code was borrowed heavily from https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn